bluething/solid/README.md

 2. Adds a bit of complexity.
 3. Maintainable code.

 Technical debt is costly, lower technical debt have a lower cost.
+The cost must manageable.
-Technical debt effect customer responsiveness, lower technical debt means we have small response time.
+Technical debt effect customer responsiveness, lower technical debt means we adapt quickly with user requirement.

 The fact is:
 1. No matter how good the team is, technical debt will accumulate over time.